-211 The examination for certification may be waived if one of the following conditions are met:

-- 1. The applicant is already certified to perform the same professional services in a state with standards equal to those of Mississippi. - 2.
+- 210 The examination for certification may be waived if one of the following conditions are met: - 1.
+The applicant is already certified to perform the same professional services in a state with standards equal to those of Mississippi. - 2.
 A federal employee presents a federal form stating that he or she is competent and certified under the governmental agency plan.

-212.01 Persons conducting laboratory type research involving restricted-use pesticides, and doctors of medicine and doctors of veterinary medicine applying pesticides as drugs or medication during the course of their normal practice are exempt from the certifying provisions of this regulation.
+211.01 Persons conducting laboratory type research involving restricted-use pesticides, and doctors of medicine and doctors of veterinary medicine applying pesticides as drugs or medication during the course of their normal practice are exempt from the certifying provisions of this regulation.

-212.02 Public applicators are exempt from requirements set forth in Section 207 of this chapter.
+211.02 Public applicators are exempt from requirements set forth in Section 207 of this chapter.

-(Subchapter 02-Adopted March 25, 1976; amended December 14, 1984; June 27, 1997; Amended January 27, 2025)
+Subchapter 02-Adopted March 25, 1976; amended December 14, 1984; June 27, 1997)

-Subpart 3-Bureau of Plant Industry Chapter 10 - Crop Spraying and Licensing of Aerial Applicators Subchapter 01 - Regulation of Application by Aircraft of Agricultural Substances
+Chapter 10 - Crop Spraying and Licensing of Aerial Applicators Subchapter 01 - Regulation of Application by Aircraft of Agricultural Substances